zonca/italianschoolsd-website/site/content/news/italian-class-kids-sandiego-2024.md

 We will have 2 hour classes from 4pm to 6pm, with a 15 minutes break, we plan to split the kids by age in 3 or 4 groups, depending on the number of kids enrolled.

 Our program will teach the kids the basics of the Italian language through fun activities, songs, crafts and drawing using visual aids and age-appropriate games.
+No previous knowledge of Italian is required.

 Middle-schoolers can then enroll in our [certified program](/accredited-classes/) that satisfies High School graduation and college admission requirements.